PrincetonUniversity/AcceleDev/README.md

     are meant to be SHORT and CLEVER.
 It will look very bad to put the long-winded, description-laden paragraphs you sent me.
 That's why they link to the ABOUT PAGE for MORE INFORMATION!
+    (I put some of the things you wanted in the About page where they belong)
   - Also, I chose to not delete some of the sections you eliminated because I feel they add important information about the company's capabilities and advantages.